hjmangalam/parsyncfp/README.md

 complete recursive descent of the source dir is complete.
 This feature can save many hours of prep time on very large dir trees.

-pfp is primarily tested on Linux, but is being ported to MaccOSX as well. (parsync seems to work on MacOSX, but the 'fp' variant is a bit behind.)
+pfp is primarily tested on Linux, but is being ported to MacOSX as well. (parsync seems to work on MacOSX, but the 'fp' variant is a bit behind.)

 pfp needs to be installed only on the SOURCE end of the